munificent/game-programming-patterns/book/bytecode.markdown

         Every little bit of extra work you do here will make your tool easier and more pleasant to use and that directly leads to better content in your game.
 If you look behind many of the games you love, you'll often find the secret was powerful, enjoyable authoring tools.

-    * *You have fewer error cases.* Because the user will be building content incrementally one step at a time, your application can guide them away from mistakes as soon as they happen.
+    * *You have fewer error cases.* Because the user is building behavior interactively one step at a time, your application can guide them away from mistakes as soon as they happen.

         With a text-based language, the tool doesn't see *any* of the user's content until they throw an entire file at it.
 That makes it much harder to prevent and handle errors.

     * *Portability is harder.* The nice thing about text compilers is that text files are universal.
 A simple compiler just reads in one file and writes one out.
 Porting that across operating systems is trivial.

         When you're building a UI, you have to choose which framework to use, and many of those are specific to one operating system.
-There are cross-platform UI toolkits too, but those often sacrifice familiarity ubquity: they work on many platforms by feeling equally weird and non-standard on all of them.
+There are cross-platform UI toolkits too, but those often sacrifice familiarity for ubquity: they work on many platforms by feeling equally foreign on all of them.

 ## See Also